kxgames/glooey/docs/how_it_all_works.rst

 :meth:`~pyglet.graphics.vertexdomain.VertexList.delete` on one or more vertex lists.
-The only caveat is that because `~Widget.do_undraw()` can be called several times in a row or even before the widget has been drawn in the first place, care must be taken to avoid deleting vertex lists that don't exist.
+The only caveat is that because `~Widget.do_undraw()` can be called several times in a row or even before the widget has been drawn in the first place, so care must be taken to avoid deleting vertex lists that don't exist.

 The snippet below demonstrates how you'd implement these methods to make a widget that fills itself with a solid color: